-Headteachers can decide who to authorise to use these powers.
+Head of Schools can decide who to authorise to use these powers.
 Staff must agree to the role and, other than security staff, may refuse.
 There is no requirement to provide authorisation in writing or for a member of staff to be trained before undertaking a without-consent search.
-However, a Headteacher should consider whether any additional training is required to enable him or her to carry out these responsibilities.
+However, a Head of School should consider whether any additional training is required to enable him or her to carry out these responsibilities.